sieve-project/sieve/docs/Demo.md

 <img src="time-travel-2.png" width="300">

-The controller restarts after experiencing a node failure, and connects to apiserver2 this time.
+The controller restarts after experiencing a node failure and connects to apiserver2.
 The isolated apiserver2 still holds the stale view `S1` though the actual status should be `S2`.
-The controller will read `S1`, and perform reconciliation accordingly.
+The controller will read `S1` and perform reconciliation accordingly.
 The reconciliation triggered by reading `S1` again may lead to some unexpected behavior and cause failures like data loss or service unavailability.

 <img src="time-travel-3.png" width="300">

 ### How does Sonar work (at a high level)?
 To detect time-travel bugs, Sonar will create the above time travel scenario to trigger the bugs.
-The most difficult part, is to find out the approriate "harmful" status `S` that can lead to bugs when consumed by the controller.
+The key challenge is to find out the approriate "harmful" status `S` that can lead to bugs when consumed by the controller.
-The following sections will explain concretely how Sonar detects a time-travel bug in [rabbitmq-operator](https://github.com/rabbitmq/cluster-operator).
+The following explains how Sonar detects a time-travel bug in [rabbitmq-operator](https://github.com/rabbitmq/cluster-operator).

 ### Prerequiste
-There is some porting effort required before using Sonar to test any controller.
+Some porting effort is required to use Sonar to test any controller.
 The detailed steps are in https://github.com/xlab-uiuc/sonar/blob/main/docs/Porting.md.
-For [rabbitmq-operator](https://github.com/rabbitmq/cluster-operator), we have already done the porting work (as in https://github.com/xlab-uiuc/sonar/tree/main/test-rabbitmq-operator) so no extra porting effort is required to test it.
+We have already ported [rabbitmq-operator](https://github.com/rabbitmq/cluster-operator) in (as in https://github.com/xlab-uiuc/sonar/tree/main/test-rabbitmq-operator).

 ### Finding the "harmful" status to trigger bugs
-Not every stale status `S` will lead to bugs in reality, and Sonar is able to find out the stale status `S` which is more likely to lead to bugs if consumed by the controller.
+Not every stale status `S` will lead to bugs in reality.
+Sonar finds out the stale status `S` which is more likely to lead to bugs if consumed by the controller.
 In kubernetes, all the cluster status is materialized by events belonging to different resources.
 The first step is to find out the crucial event `E` which can lead to such a "harmful" status `S`.
 We define an event `E` is crucial if it can trigger some side effects (create/update/delete some resources) invoked by the controller.
-Sonar has a `learn` mode to infer the causality between events and side effects, and Sonar will pick each potentially causal-related <crucial event, side effect> pair to guide the testing.
+Sonar has a `learn` mode to infer the causality between events and side effects, and Sonar then picks each potentially causal-related <crucial event, side effect> pair to guide the testing.

 To do so, run:
 ```